Making the Most of Our Time

 Therefore be careful how you walk, not as unwise men but as wise, making the most of your time, because the days are evil.
 (Eph 5:15-16)

 With the closures of businesses, schools, universities, and places of worship, we all find ourselves spending more time at home.
-Some parents are now being forced to work from home while some parents have been given less hours due to businesses closing.
+Some employees are now being forced to work from home while some have been terminated due to businesses closing.
 The recent COVID-19 pandemic has significantly interrupted our entire way of life.

-With all our children at home, we might think of this as one long vacation where we binge-watch Netflix movies or have never-ending pajama parties.
+As parents with children at home, we might think of this as one long vacation where we binge-watch Netflix movies or have never-ending pajama parties.
 Or if you are at home, you are glued to the never-ending cycle of COVID-19 pressroom meetings and “breaking news” updates.
-We then wake up and we feel like we’re in a dream but quickly reminded that we are in a mandated shelter-in-place order by our governing authorities and we can’t leave our homes to go back to work, school, or gatherings.
-So how can we best make the most of our time?
+We are awake but feel like we’re in a dream.
+Reality sinks in and reminded that we are in a mandated shelter-in-place order by our governing authorities and we can’t leave our homes to go back to work, school, or gatherings.
+We find ourselves disoriented in our new world and unable to make the most of our time.
+How can we best make the most of our time?

 1) Time.
 Think carefully about time.
 Whether you’re single, married, have children or retired we have all been given the same twenty-four hours.
 Time itself is a constant and no respecter of person, ethnicity, political bent, Christian or non-Christian.
 God operates within time and gives us the following warning of how to best use our time: